AndreMIsidoro/escalations/web_servers/apache.md

 Location: Found in specific directories within DocumentRoot or other paths as allowed by the AllowOverride directive.

 Use Cases: URL rewriting.
 Access control.Custom error documents.
 Setting environmental variables.

+### .htpasswd

+Purpose: Stores user credentials securely for authentication.
+Used with the AuthUserFile directive in .htaccess or the main Apache configuration.

+Location: Can be located anywhere on the server.
+But commonly stored out side of the web root for additional security, like:

+    /var/www/subdomain.maindomain/.htpasswd